supernovadevssihproject-team/landslide-ai/README.md

 sample_type
 ```

-The final dataset was processed to remove invalid and duplicate records and to address conflicting labels.
+The final dataset is processed to remove invalid and duplicate records and to address conflicting labels.

 ---